kwea123/nerf_pl/README_mesh.md

 The meshes can be attached a meshcollider so that they can interact with other objects.
 You can see [this video](https://youtu.be/I2M0xhnrBos) for a demo.

 ## Further reading
 The author suggested [another way](https://github.com/bmild/nerf/issues/44#issuecomment-622961303) to extract color, in my experiments it doesn't turn out to be good, but the idea is reasonable and interesting.
+You can also test this by setting `--use_vertex_normal`.